Why should you learn Business English expressions and idioms?

-In this Advanced English lesson, you’ll learn 22 essential Business English expressions that can be used in both working and social situations.
+In this Advanced English lesson, you’ll learn 22 essential Business English phrases that can be used in both working and social situations.
 You’ll learn the meaning and examples of how to use them.

 - Language level: upper intermediate and advanced / B2 and C1